sustainablelab/imgui-games/README.md

 # OpenGL on Windows

+GLEW -- I think this is the library that creates the function pointers for OpenGL functions (for all the ones IMGUI doesn't need, but that we want to use).
+This is how OpenGL is a spec as opposed to a library.
+The function implementations are different depending on the machine.
+There are several of these libraries, I think GLAD is another one.

+Such a library is already provided on Linux, but on MinGW64 on Windows, I need to get the appropriate library of function pointering stuffs:

 ```bash-msys
 $ pacman -S mingw64/mingw-w64-x86_64-glew
 ```

 Then see conditional stuff I added for Windows with macro BOB.
+Again, Linux doesn't need it, Windows does, so we added a macro BOB to the CFLAGS for Windows in the Makefile, and wrapped the header includes in main.cpp with `if defined(BOB)`.